MileHacker Logo

 Desert Landscapes

-The Eastern Desert provides a dramatic and extensive backdrop to the resort, offering unique land-based adventures.
+The Eastern Desert provides a dramatic and expansive backdrop to the holiday resort, offering unique land-based adventures.

 Desert Activities

-• Quad biking and dune buggy safaris for an adrenaline rush.
+• Quad cycling and dune buggy safaris for an adrenaline rush.

 • Provides a lot of scenic viewpoints, especially at sunrise or sunset.